 Often, atheists and agnostics grossly underestimate the power of Jesus.
 I am sure that some of you are already thinking or saying out loud, Bruce, are you nuts?
 Have you renounced atheism and become a follower of Jesus again?
 We don’t underestimate the power of Jesus because he doesn’t exist.
 End of story!

-Now, the Jesus who is alive and well is not an actual, physical living human being and neither is he an actual, physical God or Son of God.
+Now, the Jesus who is alive and well is not an actual, physical living human being, and neither is he an actual, physical God or Son of God.
 The Jesus who was born in Bethlehem two thousand years ago is dead.
 The Jesus who, for thirty-three years, walked the roads of Palestine is dead.
 The Jesus spoken of in the Bible is dead.
 We know that dead people do not come back from the grave.
-We know that once a person is dead he stays dead.
-Jesus is dead and there is no chance that he is coming back from the dead.
+We know that once a person is dead, he stays dead.
+Jesus is dead, and there is no chance that he is coming back from the grave.

 But, Bruce, believing in Jesus is irrational.
 Believing in Jesus is as rational as believing in Santa Claus, the Easter Bunny, and the Tooth Fairy.
 Totally correct, but this doesn’t matter.

 When suffering and loss come our way, our rationality often doesn’t do us much good.
 When our lives are in a heap of ashes, knowing the evidence for God not existing does nothing to comfort us.
 When we are struggling to keep from drowning, the books written by Dawkins, Hitchens, and Harris, provide no help.
 All our rational, well-thought-out arguments do little for us when we are at those moments in life where the most precious thing to us is our next breath.

 In these times, we look for comfort and hope.
 We look to those who love us and who are willing to do anything for us.
 In these times, our intellectual prowess does not matter.
 What we desperately want and need is a hand to hold on to, someone who will tell us it is going to be all right.